Petite Top Heavy

 The aim for Petite top heavy is..

-- Horizontally - to visually balance slender hips with the width of broad shoulders
+- Horizontally - minimize wide shoulders to balance more slender hips

-- Choosing a dress (all in one) will always elongate the figure
+- A dress or jumpsuit (all in one) will elongate the figure

-- A scoop neck or V neck will bring the eye down and away from shoulder line
+- A scoop or V neck will bring the eye down and away from shoulder line

 - Choose a style to 'raise' the waistline visually - keep a belt or shaping high